JoJo (singer): 2023–present: Broadway, Over the Influence and NGL

 On April 11, 2023, JoJo made her Broadway debut in the leading role of Satine in Moulin Rouge!
-The Musical.
+The Musical opposite Derek Klena.
 On February 9, 2024, she released a cover of the REO Speedwagon single, "Can't Fight This Feeling".
 The single was featured in the 2024 film Lisa Frankenstein, directed by JoJo's friend and sometime-collaborator, Zelda Williams.
 A music video was released the day before, interspersing clips from the film and JoJo performing the song in a recording studio.

 On March 7, 2024, JoJo announced in an interview with People at the Billboard Women in Music event plans to release new music later that year, as well as her first memoir.
 On September 17, 2024, Over the Influence: A Memoir was released.
 "Porcelain" was released on October 2 of the same year, in a joint venture between Clover Music and BMG Rights Management.
 The following month, she released "Too Much to Say".
-Her extended play NGL was released on January 24, 2025.
-On 11 July 2025, JoJo's collaboration with British singer Craig David, "In It With You", was released.
+Her fourth extended play NGL was released on January 24, 2025.
+On July 11, 2025, JoJo's collaboration with British singer Craig David, "In It With You", was released.

+She reprised her role of Satine opposite Aaron Tveit on Broadway from July 23 to October 13, 2024.
+In June 2026, she was set to take over the role of Florence Vassy from Lea Michele in the Broadway revival of Tim Rice, Björn Ulvaeus, and Benny Andersson's musical Chess opposite Tveit and Nicholas Christopher at the Imperial Theatre.
+However, the production later announced it’d close on June 21.